Mechanotransduction

 In this process, a mechanically gated ion channel makes it possible for sound, pressure, or movement to cause a change in the excitability of specialized sensory cells and sensory neurons.
 The stimulation of a mechanoreceptor causes mechanically sensitive ion channels to open and produce a transduction current that changes the membrane potential of the cell.
 Typically the mechanical stimulus gets filtered in the conveying medium before reaching the site of mechanotransduction.
 Cellular responses to mechanotransduction are variable and give rise to a variety of changes and sensations.
 Broader issues involved include molecular biomechanics.

 Single-molecule biomechanics studies of proteins and DNA, and mechanochemical coupling in molecular motors have demonstrated the critical importance of molecular mechanics as a new frontier in bioengineering and life sciences.
 Current findings indicate that the mechanotransduction channel in hair cells complex biological machine.
-Mechanotransduction also includes the use of chemical energyto do mechanical work.
+Mechanotransduction also includes the use of chemical energy to do mechanical work.

+Cellular mechanotransduction

+Cells continuously detect and respond to mechanical cues in their individual environments: substrate stiffness, shear stress, tension, and compression.
+These forces are converted into biochemical signals through mechanotransduction pathways, allowing cells to regulate their behavior: migration, death, structural changes, gene expression, and cell differentiation.

+General cellular mechanotransduction pathway

+The following are the typical steps of a mechanotransduction pathway: